mila-iqia/picklable-itertools/README.rst

 Why?
 ----
-* Because the standard library pickle module (nor the excellent dill_ package) can't serialize all of the `itertools` iterators.
+* Because the standard library pickle module (nor the excellent dill_ package) can't serialize all of the `itertools` iterators, at least on Python 2 (at least some appear to be serializable on Python 3).
-* Because there are lots of instances where these things in `itertools` would simplify code, but can't be used because serializability must be maintained.
-  Primarily blocks_ is our first consumer.
+* Because there are lots of instances where these things in `itertools` would simplify code, but can't be used because serializability must be maintained across both Python 2 and Python 3.
+The in-development framework Blocks_ is our first consumer.
 We'd like to be able to serialize the entire state of a long-running program for later resumption.
 We can't do this with non-picklable objects.

 .. _dill: https://github.com/uqfoundation/dill
 .. _blocks: https://github.com/bartvm/blocks